BlueFlame202/BlueFlame202/README.md

 **algae:** Implementations of various algorithms I learned in my algorithms course.
 This way, I can use them easily in C++. <a href="https://github.com/BlueFlame202/algae">Teleport!</a>

+**pdf-reader:** A simple PDF Reader so I can listen to books, articles, or other things! <a href="https://github.com/BlueFlame202/pdf-reader/tree/main">Teleport!</a>

 **darth-vader-py:** The VADER method has some issues, which I documented in my repositories.
 I countered these issues by allowing for a more dynamic lexicon that isn't necessarily gold-standard, but is more accurate when it comes to sentiment.
 This way, it was more useful and sensitive for certain corpus of tweets that I cared about. <a href="https://github.com/BlueFlame202/darth-vader-py">Teleport!</a>

 **vader-cpp:** A C++ version of the VADER sentiment analysis tool.
 I made this so I could do sentiment analysis on a large corpus much faster, and also just because I like C++ and there wasn't an existing repository implementing this.
 I wrote this a while ago, so in hindsight, some things could be changed (especially stylistically).
 When I get a chance I'll make updates.
 If you would like to see these updates made, shoot me an email at aathreyakadambi@gmail.com so I'll prioritize them! <a href="https://github.com/BlueFlame202/vader-cpp">Teleport!</a>